When Harry Met Sally...: Critical response

-On the review aggregator Rotten Tomatoes, When Harry Met Sally... holds an approval rating of 89% based on 128 reviews, with an average rating of 8/10.
+On the review aggregator Rotten Tomatoes, When Harry Met Sally... holds an approval rating of 90% based on 143 reviews.
 The website's critics consensus reads, "Rob Reiner's touching, funny film set a new standard for romantic comedies, and he was ably abetted by the sharp interplay between Billy Crystal and Meg Ryan."
 On Metacritic, the film has a weighted average score of 76 out of 100, based on 17 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a rare "A+" grade.

 The film led Roger Ebert to call Reiner "one of Hollywood's very best directors of comedy", and said the film was "most conventional, in terms of structure and the way it fulfills our expectations.
 But what makes it special, apart from the Ephron screenplay, is the chemistry between Crystal and Ryan."

 In a review for The New York Times, Caryn James called When Harry Met Sally... an "often funny but amazingly hollow film" that "romanticized lives of intelligent, successful, neurotic New Yorkers"; James characterized it as "the sitcom version of a Woody Allen film, full of amusing lines and scenes, all infused with an uncomfortable sense of déjà vu".

 Rita Kempley of The Washington Post praised Meg Ryan as the "summer's Melanie Griffith – a honey-haired blonde who finally finds a showcase for her sheer exuberance.
 Neither naif nor vamp, she's a woman from a pen of a woman, not some Cinderella of a Working Girl."
 Mike Clark of USA Today gave the film three out of four stars, writing, "Crystal is funny enough to keep Ryan from all-out stealing the film.
 She, though, is smashing in an eye-opening performance, another tribute to Reiner's flair with actors."
 David Ansen provided one of the rare negative reviews of the film for Newsweek.
 He criticized the casting of Crystal, "Not surprisingly he handles the comedy superbly, but he's too cool and self-protective an actor to work as a romantic leading man", and felt that as a film, "of wonderful parts, it doesn't quite add up".